-Contrary to some beliefs, the snow doesn’t all melt in the mountains in Spring.
+Contrary to some beliefs, the mountain snow doesn’t all melt in spring.
 The snowpack can begin to thaw in the day, but overnight the temperatures are still plenty cold enough to stabilise and re-freeze for the morning.
-This can create some “hardpack” conditions for your first few runs, but usually by 11am this hard snow (not ice!) has turned into premium “spring corn” (as they say in Colorado).
-It makes the ideal surface to ski on – slick but forgiving under-foot.
-With the spring weather an increase in storms is common, but due to the warmer days precipitation usually falls at night, when its cold.
-That means you wake up to a blanket of fresh powder snow in the morning (3 or 4 days of the week if you’re lucky!)
+This can create what’s known as ‘hard-pack snow’ conditions for your first few runs – not ice – but usually by mid-morning its softened into the ideal snow conditions for skiing – slick but forgiving.

-So you have good weather and great snow… but what else is in it for you?
-Don’t forget that those extra hours of sunlight have extended the lift operations on the mountain which means a longer ski day.
-In addition, you’ll often find that the on-mountain bars and restaurants that used to close by 3pm start to stay open for the evening.
+The extra hours of sunlight extend the opening hours of the ski lifts at many resorts which means a longer ski day, that’s better value for your lift pass.
+In addition, you’ll often find that the on-mountain bars and restaurants that used to close by 3pm start to stay open into the evening.
 There’s nothing quite like enjoying a cold beer on a sundeck with the view of snowy mountains under an alpenglow sunset!
-But if you need a bit more entertainment you’ll be hard pressed to find a resort that isn’t offering some kind of outdoor event during the spring weeks; either a big-name dj or band, or maybe a big freestyle ski and snowboard contest.
-Most resorts have details for these events on their websites, and North American resorts celebrate BIG for their closing day parties in the Spring.
+But if you need a bit more entertainment you’re more likely to experience outdoor events in ski resorts during the spring weeks in late March and April.
+Either a big-name DJ or band, or maybe a big freestyle ski and snowboard contest.
+Most resorts have details for these events on their websites.